 - EXCELLENCE: In a society which accepts mediocrity as the standard, TCA will raise the bar and expect students to strive for excellence in everything they do.
 The leadership of TCA acknowledges that excellence should become a habit, and will expect students to practice this habit daily in their academics, in their relationships, and in their deeds, with the aim that this habit encompasses every area of their lives.

 - SMALL COMMUNITY: Relationships and mentoring happen best in a small community.
 The trust and accountability formed between faculty and students will create an educational environment of rigor and excellence.
 Faculty will learn the strengths and weaknesses of students, knowing how best to challenge and inspire them to achieve their full potential.
-To this end, TCA’s graduating class will never exceed 50 students, no matter the waiting list or demand.
 This same environment will also be expected between parents and TCA, where classrooms are always open for observation and volunteers are welcomed.

 - AFFORDABLE EDUCATION: An excellent classical education should be available to every child.
 The leadership of TCA will purposefully strive to find ways to maintain or lower the cost of tuition.
 TCA will continually seek outside support from community members and businesses who believe in the mission of the school.
 The funds raised will be used to limit the costs to families, in addition to creating Heritage Scholarships ensuring that tuition is never a barrier.